Rescuers aid stranded boaters on Sabattus Pond

-SABATTUS — Several local agencies came to the rescue of a disabled boat on Sabattus Pond late Wednesday and used new equipment to bring a half-dozen passengers — three children and three adults — to safety.
+SABATTUS — Several local agencies came to the rescue of a disabled boat on Sabattus Pond late Wednesday and used new equipment to bring three children and three adults to safety.

 About 9 p.m.
 Wednesday, Sabattus fire crews received a report of a small boat in distress on the pond.
 Complicating matters, they also learned that the vessel did not have any working lights — the flashlight the boaters were using had been accidentally dropped into the water.